loicchamberlin/pool-detection/Python/README.md

 Here's my few things to do in order to understand the poor performance of my models :

 1. Visual Inspection: Examine predictions on new images to identify specific patterns of failure.
 Look for common scenarios where the model struggles.
-        a.
-Create functions to display the results of inference and to compare between models easily
+   - Create functions to display the results of inference and to compare between models easily

     2. Metrics Analysis: Evaluate performance using different metrics and consider breaking down performance by different classes to identify if certain classes are particularly challenging.
         a.
 Define the metrics the metrics to use